-“We don’t have to spend it all at once!”
+‘We don’t have to spend it all at once!’
 CEO Tony Xu on DoorDash’s $3.4 billion IPO

 “Like with all financing activities, the first thing I say internally to the company [is], ‘We don’t have to spend it all at once,'” Xu said in an interview Wednesday.

 DoorDash had become the subject of fascination among the press and investors, in part because of its enviable private valuation, reportedly $16 billion before the public offering, even as it lost money.
 (The company reported a $149 million net loss on $1.9 billion in revenue for the first nine months of 2020, narrowing a $533 million net loss on $587 million in revenue in the same period a year earlier.)
-DoorDash also raised $680 million from controversial investor Masa Son’s Softbank Vision Fund, which was known for its fat checkbook and aggressive style before portfolio companies such as WeWork floundered.
+DoorDash also raised $680 million from controversial investor Masa Son’s SoftBank Vision Fund, which was known for its fat checkbook and aggressive style before portfolio companies such as WeWork floundered.

-Asked specifically about what DoorDash gained from having Softbank as an investor, Xu was circumspect.
+Asked specifically about what DoorDash gained from having SoftBank as an investor, Xu was circumspect.
 “We’re certainly thankful SoftBank and frankly, our entire cap table, who’ve been with us on this journey,” he said.
 “They’ve been good investment partners.
 But no one has had [a] disproportionate impact just because of how much investment they’ve made.”
 He added: “For us, it’s always been first and foremost, chasing customers and chasing excellence, and not chasing scoreboards or financing activities or investors.”

 Xu says DoorDash’s high-profile status in Silicon Valley has prepared it for life post-IPO.
 “We felt that we had always been evaluated as a public company in terms of the attention we received without any of the benefits” including liquidity for employees.
 He also noted that a public currency could make it easier to do acquisitions.